purplesectools/DeepProbe/README.md

 DeepProbe: Unmasking Hidden Threats in Memory Automated Memory Forensics Framework with AI-Powered Intelligence
 Introduction: Why DeepProbe?
 In today's sophisticated threat landscape, attackers often operate in memory, leaving minimal traces on disk.
 Traditional forensic tools can be cumbersome, slow, and require deep manual expertise, leading to missed artifacts and prolonged incident response times.
 DeepProbe changes the game.

 DeepProbe is not just another memory forensics tool; it's an intelligent, automated framework engineered to accelerate threat hunting and incident response.
-By integrating the power of Volatility 3 with an adaptive detection engine and Gemini AI-powered analytics, DeepProbe transforms raw memory dumps into actionable intelligence.
+By integrating the power of the Volatility 3 Framework with an adaptive detection engine and AI-powered analytics, DeepProbe transforms raw memory dumps into actionable intelligence.
 It helps security analysts, forensic investigators, and threat hunters quickly uncover complex attack patterns, identify hidden processes, and reconstruct attack chains with unprecedented clarity.

 What Makes DeepProbe Different?
 DeepProbe stands out through its unique blend of automation, intelligence, and user-centric design:

-Intelligent Correlation Engine: Unlike tools that just list individual findings, DeepProbe's core strength lies in its ability to correlate disparate forensic artifacts.
+Intelligent Correlation Engine: Instead of just listing individual findings, DeepProbe's core strength is its ability to correlate disparate forensic artifacts.
 It doesn't just show you a suspicious network connection; it links it to a hidden process, a code injection, and a persistence mechanism to paint a comprehensive picture of an attack.
 This drastically reduces false positives and highlights true threats.

-AI-Powered Insights (Gemini API Integration): DeepProbe integrates with cutting-edge AI (specifically the Gemini API) to provide natural language summaries, key findings, and attack chain narratives.
-Imagine an AI assistant automatically explaining the "story" of an attack, detailing the attacker's tactics, techniques, and procedures (TTPs), and even suggesting potential malware families.
-This democratizes advanced forensics, making complex findings understandable to a wider audience.
+AI-Powered Insights: DeepProbe integrates with the Gemini API to provide natural language summaries, key findings, and attack chain narratives.
+This feature democratizes advanced forensics, making complex findings understandable to a wider audience.

-Automated Contextualization: DeepProbe goes beyond raw data.
-It automatically enriches findings with contextual information, such as IP geo-location and reputation, providing immediate insights into external connections.
+Automated Contextualization: DeepProbe goes beyond raw data by automatically enriching findings with contextual information, such as IP geo-location and reputation, for immediate insights into external connections.

 Streamlined User Experience: A clean, intuitive Streamlit UI abstracts away the complexities of command-line Volatility, making powerful memory forensics accessible even for those without extensive CLI experience.